kriszyp/lmdb-js/README.md

 Once you have opened a database, you can store and retrieve values using keys:

+### Values
+You can store a wide variety of JavaScript values and data structures in this library, including objects (with arbitrary complexity), arrays, buffers, strings, numbers, etc. in your database.
+Even full structural cloning (with cycles) is an optionally supported.
+Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
+By default, data is stored using MessagePack, but there are several supported encodings:

+* `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the [msgpackr](https://github.com/kriszyp/msgpackr) package).
+Values are decoded and parsed on retrieval, so `get` and `getRange` will return the object, array, or other value that you have stored.
+The msgpackr package is extremely fast (usually faster than native JSON), and provides the most flexibility in storing different value types.
+See the Shared Structures section for how to achieve maximum efficiency with this.
+* `cbor` - This specifies all values use the CBOR format, which requires that the [cbor-x](https://github.com/kriszyp/cbor-x) package be installed.
+This package is based on [msgpackr](https://github.com/kriszyp/msgpackr) and supports all the same options.
+* `json` - All values are stored by serializing the value as JSON (using JSON.stringify) and encoded with UTF-8.
+Values are decoded and parsed on retrieval using JSON.parse.
+Generally this does not perform as all as msgpack, nor support as many value types.
+* `string` - All values should be strings and stored by encoding with UTF-8.
+Values are returned as strings from `get`.
+* `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
+Note that creating buffer objects in NodeJS has some overhead and while this is fast and valuable direct storage of binary data, the data encodings provides faster and more optimized process for serializing and deserializing structured data.
+* `ordered-binary` - Use the same encoding as the default encoding for keys, which serializes any JS primitive value with consistent ordering.
+This is primarily useful in `dupSort` stores where data values are ordered, and having consistent key and value ordering is helpful.

 ### Keys
 When using the various APIs, keys can be any JS primitive (string, number, boolean, symbol), an array of primitives, or a Buffer.
-These primitives are translated to binary keys used by LMDB in such a way that consistent ordering is preserved.
+Using the default `ordered-binary` conversion, primitives are translated to binary keys used by LMDB in such a way that consistent ordering is preserved.
 Numbers are ordered naturally, which come before strings, which are ordered lexically.
 The keys are stored with type information preserved.
 The `getRange`operations that return a set of entries will return entries with the original JS primitive values for the keys.
 If arrays are used as keys, they are ordering by first value in the array, with each subsequent element being a tie-breaker.
 Numbers are stored as doubles, with reversal of sign bit for proper ordering plus type information, so any JS number can be used as a key.
 For example, here are the order of some different keys:
 ```
 Symbol.for('even symbols')
 -10 // negative supported